yaramohajerani/Introduction-to-Spatial-Temporal-Statistics/README.md

 These folders contain the Jupyter notebooks.
 The notebooks contain notes to complement the slide presentation, along with executable code to implement the analyses we discuss.
 This is also the place where you will extend the analyses in hands-on exercises.
 The ``R`` and ``Python`` folders are effectively mirror copies of another for the respective languages.

 ## Data
-1. Los Angeles ozone time series and covariates
+1. El Nino time series
-2. Oregon climate station data
+2. Orange County air quality time series

-The data used in the course are available via the following link: https://www.dropbox.com/sh/wiedyfa4dwjgkfs/AABG83cC9k7QK1StHMMkPHjpa?dl=0
+3. Oregon climate station data